silx-kit/silx/doc/source/Tutorials/fit.rst

        a=2.400000, b=-10.000000, c=15.200000, d=-24.600000, e=150.000000

 The resulting fit is perfect.
-The very large ``y`` values with their very large associated uncertainties have been ignored, for all practical purposes.
+The very large ``y`` values with their very large associated uncertainties have been practicaly rejected from the fit process.
 The fit converged even faster than with the solution of limiting the ``x`` range to 0 -- 100.